videomi/shotcut_web/howtos/tumult-hype/index.md

 </script>

-[Tumult Hype](http://tumult.com/hype/) is a HTML5 animation program for OS X. It is proprietry, but inexpensive and easy-to-use.
+[Tumult Hype](http://tumult.com/hype/) is a HTML5 animation program for macOS.
+It is proprietry, but inexpensive and easy-to-use.
 More importantly, it is easy to integrate with Shotcut.
 What do I mean by "integrate?"
 Sure, Shotcut will let you drop in an animation, but the timing will be messed up without some integration - specifically the